single-right-quote/httpd.execline/README.md

 ## usage ###

-if you’ve ever used the publicfile `httpd`, then the setup is familiar:
+if you’ve ever used the publicfile `httpd`, then the setup is somewhat familiar:
 `httpd.execline` expects to be run in a directory where there is a subdirectory matching every hostname the dæmon serves requests for; it will simply mirror the contents of every file in that subdirectory it is allowed to read.

-in short: if `example.org` routed to your machine, then place a directory named `./example.org` in the directory you’re running `./httpd.execline` from (normally, this one).
+in short: if `example.org` routed to your machine, then place a directory named `example.org/` in `./visible-to-httpd/supported_domains/`.

 (you should consider ensuring `httpd.execline` not have any write permissions for the hostname-directories and their contents.)